Alternatives to hexavalent-chromium-based aluminum surface treatment

 As a result of the health risks associated with the use of hexavalent chromium (Cr6+) in the surface treatment to prevent the corrosion of aluminium, scientists are working hard to find alternatives.
 Until now it has proven difficult to find alternatives that provide comparably effective protection, particularly when it comes to applications in harsh corrosive environments.
 The research team, which includes Arjan Mol, Herman Terryn and Shoshan Abrahami, have now discovered that an alternative adhesive mechanism involves a complex interaction between the roughness of the surface (morphological features) and the oxide used (surface chemistry).
 This takes us a step closer to finding alternatives for Cr6+-based surface treatment, including for adhesive bonding in aircraft construction.

-Read more in "Research brings alternatives to chromium-based aluminum surface treatment in the aircraft industry within reach"
+Read more in "<link en tu-delft research-brings-alternatives-to-chromium-based-aluminum-surface-treatment-in-the-aircraft-industry-within-reach _blank>Research brings alternatives to chromium-based aluminum surface treatment in the aircraft industry within reach"

 (a) surface pre-treatment (panels hanging above the anodizing bath), (b) parts drying on the rack after pre-treatment, (c) primer application, (d) adhesive application, (e) a bonded part)